YashKapoor1102/AmazinOnlineBookstore/README.md

 For the final version of the project, all minor details like error handling and webpage appearance will be improved.

 ### Upcoming Implementations:
--Upgrade Error Handling for shoppingCart Functionality -Upgrade User Registration
+*Upgrade Error Handling for shoppingCart Functionality *Upgrade User Registration
--Improve Checkout Functionality
+*Improve Checkout Functionality
--Add Book images if possible
+*Add Book images if possible

 # UML Diagram of Project
 ![UML Class Diagram for Amazin Bookstore drawio (1)](https://github.com/TheDana1/AmazinOnlineBookstore/assets/78821595/787b430c-c3dd-4a24-a688-276719e28cfb)